Wrong Side of the Mountain: McCuskey visits county to launch transparency site

 I want to thank each and every person from the community, the media, law enforcement and all levels of government who have reached out to me with encouragement over the last several months.
 Investigative journalism is fueled by citizens who want change.
 It is inspired by good people who want to know the truth about where their tax money is going and what decisions elected officials (and employees) are making on our behalf.

-I was disappointed that none of our county commissioners attended the gathering in Roger Toney’s office today.
-With that said, all of our county commissioners are educators and Brett Kuhn was preparing for a sectional baseball game today for the Skyhawks.
-I’m just saying that SOMEONE should have represented the Boone County Commission’s office today.
+I was disappointed that none of our county commissioners attended the gathering in Roger Toney's office Thursday.
+With that said, all of our county commissioners are educators and Brett Kuhn was preparing for a sectional baseball game for the Skyhawks.
+I'm just saying that SOMEONE should have represented the Boone County Commission's office.
 They were invited and in my opinion, it was a bad look for the county and a disrespectful nod to the spirit of this site and what it represents for someone not to represent the office of the commission.

 Commissioner Craig Bratcher has been the loudest supporter of the site and transparency in general.
 I want to commend him for his support for it from day one.
 I don't have to ask Craig about the importance of transparency, he will openly engage you about it.